-This guide will teach you about your Outbreaker's features, how to fit it to your body, and how to care for it.
+This guide will teach you about your Outbreaker's features, how to fit it to your body, and how to care for it so that you can make the most of your next adventure.
 Let’s explore the Outbreaker, including a few ideas for what to pack where.

-First, watch this simple walkthrough video of the Outbreaker travel backpack.
-It'll familiarize you with the compartments and organization.
+First, watch this simple walkthrough video of the Outbreaker Backpack to familiarize yourself with the compartments and organization.

 The main compartment (above, right) is wide open for you to pack your clothes and shoes however you like.